vijaymm111097/vijaypython/day1.md

 j.
 Easy-to-read :
  - Python code is more clearly defined and visible to the eyes.

-# Advantages and Disadvantages of Python
+# 5.Advantages and Disadvantages of Python
 ```
        Advantages                                                                  	Disadvantages
 - Simple and Readable Syntax	                                     - Slower Execution Speed